perryOnCrack/perryoncrack.github.io/apps/rez.md

 ## Changelogs

-### Version 1.12 (TBD, In Development Hell)
+### Version 1.12 (2024-01-28)

 - New Feature:
     - Classic Z Launcher layout
-    - New Revised Customization UI
-        - And more customization options!
+    - Experimental Features section

 - Changes:
-    - Suggestion count dialog now set the value immediately
-    - Prettier animation when pulling up the app list
+    - Prettier animations when interacting with the app list.
     - Proper UI scaling with different font scaling settings.
     - Icon sizes can now be adjusted using a slider.
         - Previous icon size settings have been reset.
     - Other minor UI changes.
     - Major refactoring for various features.

+- New Experimental Features:
+    - Unlock screen rotation for tablet &amp; foldables.
+    - Revised UI customization screen (work in progress).

 - Bug Fixes:
+    - Fixed an oversight where suggestion count dialog didn't set the value immediately.
     - Fixed an oversight where suggestion count can be set to negative value and brick the launcher.
-    - Fixed an issue where the status bar might comes back even when set to hiding it
+    - Fixed an issue where the status bar might comes back even when set to hiding it.
     - Fixed a bad querying implementation for calendar events that crash the launcher in certain condition.
+    - Fixed the incorrect time zone conversion for calendar all day events.

 ### Version 1.11-fix2 (2024-10-23)

 - Bug Fixes: